How to Infuse Your Home with Color

 Creating pattern surprises

-To test colors, Denise suggests painting large poster boards (at least 2 feet wide) with the colors.
+To test colors, paint large poster boards (at least 2 feet wide) with the colors.
 Move the boards around a room, or even into another room, to see how the hue changes during the day.

 Start small, if you're wary of bright colors.
 Paint a small space, such as a powder room.
 Frame wallpaper to hang, rather than covering a whole wall.
-"People should not be afraid to use color," Bonnie says.
-"If you consistently go with the things you love, it's all going to work out."
+But don't be afraid of color — if you go with things you love, the room will turn out fine.

 Secret to balancing color